-- The following roles shall be fulfilled by Individuals that have met the requisite requirements for a Trusted Role: - CA Administrator: authorized to install, configure, and maintain the CA; establish and maintain user accounts; configure profiles and audit parameters; and generate and backup component Keys. - CA Agent: authorized to request or approve Certificates, or Certificate Revocations. - CA Auditor: authorized to view and maintain CA audit logs. - CA Operator: authorized to perform system backup and recovery. - CSA Administrator: authorized to configure and operate the CSA. - CSA Auditor: authorized to view and manage CSA audit logs. - CMS Administrator: authorized to configure and operate the CMS. - CMS Auditor: authorized to view and manage CMS audit logs. - CMS Operator: authorized to perform system backup and recovery.
+The following roles shall be fulfilled by Individuals that have met the requisite requirements for a Trusted Role:

+- CA Administrator: authorized to install, configure, and maintain the CA; establish and maintain user accounts; configure profiles and audit parameters; and generate and backup component Keys. - CA Agent: authorized to request or approve Certificates, or Certificate Revocations. - CA Auditor: authorized to view and maintain CA audit logs. - CA Operator: authorized to perform system backup and recovery. - CSA Administrator: authorized to configure and operate the CSA. - CSA Agent: authorized to request or approve Certificates, or Certificate Revocations. - CSA Auditor: authorized to view and manage CSA audit logs. - CSA Operator: authorized to perform system backup and recovery. - CMS Administrator: authorized to configure and operate the CMS. - CMS Auditor: authorized to view and manage CMS audit logs. - CMS Operator: authorized to perform system backup and recovery.